 The Operations Group also includes planning, permissions and land teams, engineers, Pou Tairangahau, fire and compliance work.

-The Strategy and People Group's key functional areas are:
+The People and Engagement Group's key functional areas are:

 - organisational development